 What is the difference between the super key and candidate key?

-What is the candidate key explain with example?
+What is the candidate key explain with an example?

-With the help of below image you can understand the whole scenario of all the keys.
+With the help of the below image, you can understand the whole scenario of all the keys.

 Every key that can easily identify a tuple value with the property of uniqueness, which means to say that every tuple has a unique value for a particular attribute value is called a candidate key.
 There may be one and more candidate keys in the database table|What is a candidate key in DBMS|

 Using this blog we have explored Candidate key vs primary key, Super key and candidate key, Candidate key example What is a candidate key in DBMS, Alternate key, Super key example?.

 In the case of any queries, you can write to us at [email protected] we will get back to you ASAP.

 Hope! you would have enjoyed this post about What is a candidate key in DBMS.

 Please feel free to give your important feedback in the comment section below.

 Have a great time!